open-metadata/OpenMetadata/openmetadata-docs/content/main-concepts/high-level-design.md

 3. We validate the Entity and cook some attributes during the prepare step.

-After processing and validating the Entity request, we then check if the Entity instance has already been stored, querying the backend database by its FQDN.
+After processing and validating the Entity request, we then check if the Entity instance has already been stored, querying the backend database by its FQN.
 If it has not, then we proceed with the same logic as the `POST` operation -> simple creation.
 Otherwise, we need to validate the updated fields.

 #### Set Fields